My 3-Rail Hornby-Dublo layout - and tips and thoughts

 This layout is a double track oval that wraps itself around the country town of Nether Scrimshaw, with a branch to the hamlet of Longley Sutcliffe.
 The original plan was to have all the points manually-operated, with total reliance on isolating points to create the necessary block sections, but the notion of having to walk around the layout soon wore thin when passing loops and a goods yard were added on the far side, so that remote-controlled points became de rigueur.

 Power is handled by a Hammant & Morgan "Duette".
 Unfortunately, remote-controlled points do not come in an "isolating" version, so some additional wiring became necessary, which is always a good work-out because the layout is only 24" off the floor for convenient operation while sitting on the adjacent sofa.
 The overall dimensions are 9ft 9 inches long and 44 inches wide, with a partial 50 inch width at one end for an outer goods train loop and access to the branch.
-A 38" width is the minimum for double track operation, but the extra six inches allow for two sidings off the outside (UP) circuit, one for an alternate 3-coach passenger train at the island platform bay, and the other for a one-stall engine shed.
+A 38" width is the least practical minimum (allowing 1" space at both outer edges of track) for double track operation.
+At Nether Scrimshaw, an extra six inches allow for two sidings off the outside circuit, one for an alternate 3-coach passenger train at the island platform bay, and the other for a one-stall engine shed.